MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/testing-other-browsers.md

 <!-- ====================================================================== -->
 ## Device emulators and simulators

 Device simulators and emulators simulate not just the browser environment but the entire device.
-Each are useful to test things that require OS integration; for example, form input with virtual keyboards.
+Each simulator is useful to test things that require OS integration, such as form input with virtual keyboards.

 ### Android emulator